-Pianists usually find that self-evaluation is crucial to their progress and musical development.
-When I started teaching piano I quickly also realised that the same rule applies: one of the best ways I can improve is to continuously reflect on my teaching practice and student response.
+Pianists know that self-evaluation is crucial to their progress and musical development.
+When I started teaching, I quickly realised that the same rule applies: one of the best ways I can improve is to continuously reflect on my teaching practice and student response.

 Pianodao takes this basic principle and places that process of reflection and evaluation within a much broader context – our journey through life.